nonoesp/laravel-folio/README.md

 ## Other

 - Subscriber email notifications can be configured in `folio.subscribers` and setting up Amazon SES in `services.ses`.
-- Backups can be configured by adding disks to `backup.destination.disks` (having those disks configured in `filesystems`, say [Dropbox](https://www.dropbox.com/developers/apps), Digital Ocean, or S3).
+- Backups can be configured by adding disks to `backup.destination.disks` (having those disks configured in `filesystems`, say [Dropbox](https://www.dropbox.com/developers/apps), DigitalOcean, or AWS S3).

 ## License